debrouxl/gcc4ti/trunk/tigcc/readme/Readme.txt

   previous releases.

 -g
-  The '-g' switch in GCC turns on debugging information; in TIGCC the COFF format will be used in all cases.
-If you use this option in TIGCC, the .s file will not be deleted, but instead it will be filled with lines from the C source along with file offsets as comments.
+  The '-g' switch in GCC turns on debugging information in the preferred format for the target.
+In TIGCC, this is DWARF 2, which can be used with a GDB-enabled TiEmu.

 -standalone
   Do not link against tigcc.a.
 All of GCC's internal functions are